 The branches of the trigeminal nerve take sensations of touch and pain to the brain from your face, teeth and mouth.
 The trigeminal nerve also controls the muscles used in chewing and in the production of saliva and tears.

 Usually one or both of the maxillary and mandibular branches are affected by trigeminal neuralgia.
 It is uncommon for only the ophthalmic branch to be affected.
 Only about 3 in 100 cases of trigeminal neuralgia affect both sides (are bilateral).
 It is much more common for people with bilateral trigeminal neuralgia to have other people in their family affected by the condition.

 Trigeminal neuralgia is uncommon.
-About 20 people in 100,000 develop it each year.
+About 1 person in 10,000 develops it each year.
 It mainly affects older people, and it usually starts in your 60s or 70s.
 It is rare in younger adults.
 Women are more commonly affected than men.